Salt Lake City Public Library hostage incident: Bomb

 Draper placed what he claimed was a bomb on the table in the center of the conference room.
 It was equipped with a dead man's switch which would cause it to detonate if Draper released a hand-held button.
 For this reason, Lt.
 Prescott hesitated to use force, and the incident lasted more than six hours, during which Draper made demands for cash, gold and platinum bullion, back-pay for prior military service, and a full presidential pardon from President Bill Clinton.

 At one point, Draper had one of the hostages put more duct tape on the homemade bomb because he feared the two contact points for the detonator would spontaneously close.
 After this, he announced that everyone would draw straws to determine the order in which they would be shot until his demands were met.
 Lt.
 Prescott decided to risk the chance that the thick oak table the bomb was situated on would be able to shield the hostages if they could get under it in time.
 Just as Draper was seen crouching with another hostage to check the bomb detonator, Lt.
 Prescott seized his chance.
 He drew his pistol and, while shouting at the other hostages to get on the floor, fired five times at Draper while SWAT members crashed through the glass walls of the conference room.
 Draper was hit by all five bullets and fell to the floor, mortally wounded.
 Despite the dead man's switch, the bomb did not detonate as Draper had overtaped the device's mechanism.
 Draper was rushed to nearby LDS Hospital where he was pronounced dead on arrival.

 The bomb turned out to be real and was determined to be modeled after a Vietnam War-era anti-personnel claymore mine that would have been particularly deadly if it had gone off.
 The Salt Lake City Police Department's bomb squad deemed it too volatile to move, and it was detonated inside the conference room.
 None of the shrapnel penetrated the table, verifying Lt.
 Prescott's hypothesis.

 Legacy

-The incident was dramatized in a 1994 episode of Rescue 911, a 2009 episode of I Survived..., and in a 2017 episode of the ABC series In an Instant.
+The incident was dramatized in a 1996 episode of Rescue 911, a 2009 episode of I Survived..., a 2017 episode of the ABC series In an Instant, and a 2019 episode of I, Hostage.